edgarbagagem/ddm-notes-tutorial/README.md

 For iOS and MacOS testing, you must have a MacOS system in the same network as the host running Visual Studio.

+- On your Mac, head over to Settings > Main > Sharing and toggle Remote Access on.

+- On your Windows host, in Visual Studio, on the top menu bar, click on Tools > iOS > Pair to Mac.

+- A new window will appear and VS should be able to detect your Mac automatically.
+Log in using your Mac's credentials and let it install the required extensions.

+- After this process, you should be able to use your Mac to test .NET MAUI apps.

 ### Credits
 This tutorial is based on Microsoft's own [Notes Tutorial](https://learn.microsoft.com/en-us/dotnet/maui/tutorials/notes-app/?view=net-maui-8.0).